kyshel/record/README.md

 # record
 Private repo for record pieces.

+#161020
+- is there a case, that comment-good in develop enviroment, comment-none in production enviroment.

 #161014
 - php system clone, must notice timezone
 - good practice: code match db , the case-sensitive